sindresorhus/p-throttle/readme.md

 ## Usage

-Here, the throttled function is only called twice a second:
+This calls the function at most twice per second:

 ```js
 import pThrottle from 'p-throttle';